 But this creature dared and had much reason, and bilious terror rose up in Ky's throat.
-If the cruel fingers had not been so tight, she might have wretched in fear.
+If the cruel fingers had not been so tight, she might have retched for fear.
 Instead, she pressed herself lower into the mud to appear as small and harmless as possible; after all, she was only a Little Fish.

 A claw pricked the neckline of her sodden dress, peeling it away from Ky's shoulder.
-She stilled as the shadowy face bent close to hers, moist breath heavy with the stench of sweet rotten flesh.
+She stilled as the shadowy face bent close to hers, moist breath heavy with the stench of crushed leaves and rotten flesh.

 "What have you done to yourself?" crooned the familiar voice, and the black eyes glittered.

-Saliva and lake water sprayed across Síl's hollow-cheeked face as Ky coughed twice.
-She twitched backward, blue tongue flicking against white fangs, each one as shiny as an ocean pearl—but her lips remained thinly curved at the corners.
+Saliva and lake water sprayed across her sister's hollow-cheeked face as Ky coughed twice.
+Sil twitched backward, baring her sharp white fangs, each as shiny as an ocean pearl—but her lips remained thinly curved.

 Ky shivered; she trusted the smile even less than the openly hostile greeting.

-Síl stood very suddenly, her water-dark hair trailing in the mud and weeds at her feet.
+Síl stood very suddenly, her water-dark hair trailing in the mud.
 Ky coughed once more and slowly righted herself, cupping her fingers around her tender throat and swallowing several times.
 Her heart pounded wildly, and her head throbbed with the beat of it.

 Ky shifted her gaze to the wide lake, searching the rushes for some small distraction; a fluttering moth gave it to her.
 "I have hidden nothing."

-A cold, wet slap stung Ky's cheek, forcing her head down and making her skin tingle with a rush of familiar shame.
+A cold slap stung Ky's cheek, forcing her head down and as her skin tingled with a rush of familiar shame.
 "I do not lie, Sister.
 I am alone."

-Síl sniffed, tilting her head and eyeing Ky as one might eye a tasty fish, when one had not yet decided if it was worth the trouble of catching and eating…
+Síl sniffed, tilting her head and eyeing Ky.
+It was the sort of eye that one might cast upon a tasty fish, when one had not yet decided if it were worth the trouble of catching and eating…

 There was nothing that Ky could say to that—her heartbeat quickened, her breath caught, and any song she may have sung to allay Síl's suspicions died upon her tongue.

-"I should tie you up in these rags and leave you to starve… it would be a far better end than that which our clan may offer."
+"I should tie you up in these rags and leave you to starve… it may yet be a far better end than that which our clan shall offer."